nor fear the seeming.

 When we accept this fact, as this article will show you, it reveals some really interesting and practical contexts in which we can more closely approach a perfection we know to be inherently irreducible.
 This is a truly beautiful thing to do.
 It is the best way to close this open-ended course.
 Thank you all, and we wish you a peace past any understanding.Brief¶

-Gregory Chaitin discusses Umberto Eco's book The Search for the Perfect Language, and how it relates to some deep concepts in mathematics, coupled with a non-standard view on intellectual history.
-He begins by asking,
+Gregory Chaitin begins his essay by discussing Umberto Eco's book The Search for the Perfect Language, and how it relates to some deep concepts in mathematics, coupled with a non-standard view on intellectual history.
+He starts by asking,

 What is the perfect language? [...
 It is] the language whose structure directly expresses the structure of the world, in which concepts are expressed in their direct, original format.